 In the entire above context, you can see the absurdity of the annual Employee Satisfaction/Engagement survey when conducted as the only source of ‘data’ to understand what is going on inside the organization.
-Nowhere else people have one off survey, no matter how big, which dictates what to understand and what to do.
-Not in social sciences, not in political sciences, not in brand strategy, not almost anywhere else.
+Nowhere else do people have a one off survey, no matter how big, which dictates what to understand and what to do.
+Not in social sciences, not in political sciences, not in brand strategy, almost nowhere else.
 Just in ‘the organization’.
 Are we that lazy?

 You would have thought that, the anthropological/ethnographic/small data approach, sits naturally in the life of the organization.
 But that takes time and effort, attention to the signals, sensing the environment and high emotional and social skills.
 Answering my own question above, yes, we are lazy.
 Our internal segmentation is poor if not close to zero, other than the ‘people performance’ segmentation.